-Budtenders must possess outstanding customer service, communication, and teamwork skills.
-Budtender must ensure the customers are of legal age, the store is cleaned, and all state and local rules are being followed.
+Budtenders must possess outstanding customer service, organization, problem-solving, time management, communication, and teamwork skills.
+They must ensure that customers are of legal age, they do not oversell to customers, the store is cleaned, and all state and local rules are being followed.

 Budtending positions in Nevada may require applicants to have a high school diploma or GED.
 Prior experience with cannabis and cannabis products is preferred.
 Cash handling experience is required.
 Cannabis certification can improve your chances of getting hired.